Qasaba of Radwan Bey: Present day

 Over time, many of the elements of Radwan Bey's original development have disappeared or been built over, but the covered market remains relatively well-preserved and one of the most impressive remaining examples of purpose-built commercial/economic buildings in historic Cairo.
 Only fragments of Radwan's mansion also still remain.
-Restoration works were carried out on the market between 2002 and 2004 to restore the street facades.
+Restoration works were carried out on the market between 2002 and 2004 to restore the market's street facades.

-The covered market was originally built to house shoemakers in Radwan Bey's time.
-Today, however, the area is popularly known as al-Khayamiya or Souq al-Khayamiya, a market dedicated to the sale of khayamiya textiles, a type of traditional decorative appliqué textile used for tentmaking.
+Today, the area is popularly known as al-Khayamiya or Suq al-Khayyāmiya, a market dedicated to the sale of khayamiya textiles, a type of traditional decorative appliqué textile used for tentmaking.